How do I request items?

 - The book return on the wall to the right of the library’s main entrance.

-SMART bags should be returned to the front desk in the library’s lobby during normal business hours.
+SMART bags should be placed just outside the lobby entrance during normal business hours.

 Are you disinfecting books and/or other items?